srijs/rust-aws-lambda/docs/getting-started.md

 #### SSL considerations

-If your binary requires SSL (e.g. [`rusoto`](https://github.com/rusoto/rusoto)), add the following environment variables:
+If your binary requires SSL, add the following environment variables:

     SSL_CERT_DIR=/etc/ssl/certs
     SSL_CERT_FILE=/etc/ssl/certs/ca-bundle.crt

-If you are still running into SSL issues, you may need to modify your application per https://github.com/emk/rust-musl-builder#making-openssl-work.
+If you are still running into SSL issues using the Docker image or are building directly on Linux, you may need to modify your application per https://github.com/emk/rust-musl-builder#making-openssl-work.

+When using [`rusoto`](https://github.com/rusoto/rusoto) it is highly suggested to use the crate's [`rustls` feature](https://github.com/rusoto/rusoto/blob/master/rusoto/core/README.md#usage-with-rustls) instead of building OpenSSL.

 #### `error_chain`